Bootstrap FreeKB - OpenShift - Mount a Persistent Volume Claim in a container

 Used By: my-app-2mp2k

-The volume and volumeMounts options can be used to mount a Persistent Volume Claim.
+The volume and volumeMounts options can be used to mount a Persistent Volume Claim in a container.

 apiVersion: apps/v1